If you purchase an independently reviewed product or service through a link on our website, Variety may receive an affiliate commission.

 Tyler, the Creator knows footwear.
-And with over 15 shoe collaborations under his belt (on top of nine chart-topping albums), some might say the multi-hyphenate artist traverses the fashion industry as natively as the music scene at this point.
-His latest Converse Chuck 70s design for his fashion company Golf Wang is proof enough, selling out within minutes of dropping online.
+And with over 15 shoe collaborations under his belt (on top of six chart-topping albums), some might say the multi-hyphenate artist traverses the fashion industry as natively as the music scene at this point.
+Today he’s back with a brand new silhouette for Converse, as part of an ongoing collaboration between the footwear company and the rapper’s streetwear brand.

 Converse x Golf Le Fleur Quilted Velvet